-In 2010, the college was ranked the third best twoyear college in the nation by Washington Monthly followed by consecutive number one rankings by StateUniversity.com in 2011 and 2012.
+Carolinas College continues to prepare graduates to exceed state and national certification testing benchmarks and to excel at graduating students into healthcare roles.
+In 2010, Carolinas College was ranked the third best two-year college in the nation by Washington Monthly, the first-ever national ranking for the college.
+This ranking was followed by consecutive number one rankings by StateUniversity. com in 2011 and 2012.
 In 2015, the college was ranked in the 95th percentile of all community colleges for quality and value by WalletHub.com.
-In 2017, Forbes recognized Carolinas College as one of the Top 30 trade colleges in the country.
-Forbes recognized Carolinas College again in 2018 as one of the Top 25 trade colleges in the United States.
-Also in 2018, Carolinas College was recognized by Zippia as the #1 college in North Carolina for job placement.
-Carolinas College continues to prepare graduates to exceed state and national certification testing benchmarks and to surpass most peer institutions in annual graduation rates testing benchmarks and to surpass most peer institutions in annual graduation rates.
+In 2017, Nursing Schools Almanac named the associate degree nursing program the ninth best in the nation and Victory Media designated Carolinas College a STEM Jobs[TM] approved college.
+In 2017 and 2018, Forbes recognized Carolinas College as one of the Top 30 trade colleges in the country.
+In 2018, Carolinas College was recognized by Zippia.com as the number one junior college for job placement and highest earning graduates in North Carolina.
+In 2019, RNCareers.org recognized the associate degree nursing program as the 14th best in North Carolina.